srl-labs/srl-k8s-anycast-lab/README.md

 Our k8s Cluster will feature [MetalLB](https://metallb.universe.tf/), which is a load-balancer implementation for bare metal clusters.
 This will unlock the possibility to have **anycast** services in our fabric.

 To deploy this lab we will use [Containerlab](https://containerlab.dev/) which help us to effortlessly create complex network topologies and validate features, scenarios...
-At the same time, [Minikube](https://minikube.sigs.k8s.io/) is an open-source tool that facilitates running Kubernetes clusters locally to quickly test and experiment with containerized applications.
+And also, [Minikube](https://minikube.sigs.k8s.io/) which is an open-source tool that facilitates running Kubernetes clusters locally to quickly test and experiment with containerized applications.

 The end service we will use on top of the kubernetes cluster is a Nginx HTTP echo server.
 This service will be deployed and exposed in all the k8s nodes.
 With simulated clients, we will verify how traffic is distributed among the different nodes/pods.